interaktivarum/rfid2server/README.md

 * Browse to the nfc2server directory
 * Double-click on the nfc2server.py script and select *Run in terminal*

+The terminal should output: Application is running.
+Ready.

 ### Send NFC data
-* Hold a NFC tag close to the PN532 breakout board, the terminal should write: *Found card with UID: xxxx*
+* Hold a NFC tag close to the PN532 breakout board, the terminal should output: *Found card with UID: xxxx*
 * Each time a new tag is detected or an old tag is removed an HTTP request is sent to the server with the following data:
 	* The performed action: *touch* or *remove*
 	* All static user data, as defined in settings.json
 	* The NFC tag UID
 	* The client time in format YYYY-MM-DD HH:MM:SS
-* The terminal writes the server response message.
+* The terminal outputs the server response message.

 ##Contact